To Use or not to Use Muon: How Simplicity Bias in Optimizers Matters: Introduction and Background

+The key takeaway here is that dynamical simplicity bias acts as an implicit curriculum, forcing learning one by one, with the order of learning given by geometric properties of the model and data.
+Muon abandons this curriculum to optimize across multiple axes at once; while this rapidly minimizes error, it prevents the model from stepping through simpler solutions that would have revealed the latent structures required for generalization---and this happens in practice!

-In this section we briefly recap optimization step of Muon (MomentUm Orthogonalized by Newton-Schulz), as introduced in \citet{jordan2024muon}.
-Unlike SGD and Adam, Muon takes advantage of the usual setup in deep learning, where most of the parameters are organized in 2 dimensional weight matrices.
-Let $W^{(t)}\in \R^{d_{\text{out}}\times d_{\text{in}}}$ be a weight matrix after optimization step $t$, and $g^{(t)}$ the usual GD update of the weights with momentum, i.e. ${g^{(t)} = \mu g^{(t-1)}+\nabla_W \mathcal L(W^{(t)})}$.
-The update of Muon at time $t+1$ aims to be where $g^{(t)} = U^{(t)}S^{(t)}V^{(t)\top}$ is the Singular Value Decomposition (SVD) of $g^{(t)}$.
-The SVD performed is the compact, meaning the diagonal matrix $S^{(t)}$ is of dimension $r\times r$ ($r$ being the rank of $g^{(t)}$) and contains only positive singular values.
-Said in words, Muon has the goal to set all non-zero singular values of the step update to be equal to 1.
-This process is termed \textit{orthogonalization} of $g^{(t)}$.
-However, computing the SVD at every update step is computationally prohibitive for deep learning.
+\paragraph{Muon Optimizer and Spectral GD.} We briefly introduce the optimization step of \textbf{Muon} (MomentUm Orthogonalized by Newton-Schulz), as introduced in \citet{jordan2024muon}.
+Unlike SGD and Adam, Muon takes advantage of the usual setup in deep learning, where most of the parameters are organized in two-dimensional weight matrices.
+Let ${\bW}^{(t)}\in \Rl^{d_{\text{out}}\times d_{\text{in}}}$ be a weight matrix after optimization step $t$, and ${\bG}^{(t)}$ the usual GD update of the weights with momentum $\mu$, i.e. ${{\bG}^{(t)} = \mu {\bG}^{(t-1)}+\nabla_{\bW} \mathcal L({\bW}^{(t)})}$.
+The update of Muon at time $t+1$ and learning rate $\eta$ aims to be where ${\bG}^{(t)} = {\bU}^{(t)}{\bS}^{(t)}{\bV}^{(t)\top}$ is the Singular Value Decomposition (SVD) of ${\bG}^{(t)}$\footnote{The SVD performed is compact, meaning the diagonal matrix ${\bS}^{(t)}$ is of dimension $r\times r$ ($r$ being the rank of ${\bG}^{(t)}$) and contains only positive singular values.}.
+In words, Muon has the goal to set all non-zero singular values of the update matrix to be equal to 1.
+This process is termed \textit{orthogonalization} of ${\bG}^{(t)}$.
+However, computing the SVD at every step is computationally prohibitive for deep learning.
 To address this, Muon employs Newton-Schulz iterations to efficiently approximate orthogonalization \citep{doi:10.1137/0707031, 59139e86-5891-3aa5-b8e6-33b9eeb82afa}.
-In this work, we abstract away the specific effects of this approximation and assume exact SVD throughout our theoretical analysis.

-The reason why orthogonalization works stays unclear.
-Even the introductory blogpost \citep{jordan2024muon} states this, attributing Muon's success to ``divine benevolence''.
-Another strong argument that it ``just works'' is the training speed it achieves, being faster than baselines in multiple instances.
-Some examples include the record speed on Cifar10 \citep{airbench2024}, NanoGPT speedrun on FineWeb, and achieving the performance of GPT-2 XL on HellaSwag much faster than Adam \citep{modded_nanogpt_2024}.

-Another way of observing orthogonalizing weight update, as suggested by \citet{bernstein2025deriving}, is as the optimal step of constraint optimization problem: